Worry about the consequences of not getting adequate sleep.

 - Reduce physical tension.

-Change your thought patterns and actions around sleep worry.
+Changing your thought patterns and actions around sleep anxiety.

 Try changing your thoughts and actions about sleep from being negative to being positive.

 - When you wake up after a poor night’s sleep don’t dwell on how badly you slept, this only increases worry and stress and may affect your sleep the next night.
 Instead, focus on all the good things your day ahead will bring.
 To combat any fatigue, keep moving, chat to someone and drink plenty of water.
 Also, limit caffeine and sugar as they interfere with sleep and increase stress and anxiety.

 - Accepting that it’s normal to sometimes have a bad night’s sleep and letting go of any sleep anxiety may help settle an anxious mind.
 Writing down your thoughts around sleep helps to let them go.

 - Instead of worrying about sleep in the hours leading up to bed, plan to do something fun or relaxing. e.g. listen to a meditation, progressive relaxation/breathing track, or a bedtime story podcast/App, such as Get Sleepy or Calm Sleep Stories, to help reduce your anxiety and stress levels.
 Check out my blog on How To Manage Stress for more relaxation tips.